SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/layout.md

 ## VerticalScrollArrangement  {#VerticalScrollArrangement}

+A vertical arrangement of components

 ### Properties  {#VerticalScrollArrangement-Properties}

 {:.properties}

 {:id="VerticalScrollArrangement.AlignHorizontal" .number} *AlignHorizontal*
-: A number that encodes how contents of the VerticalScrollArrangement are aligned  horizontally.
-The choices are: 1 = left aligned, 2 = right aligned,  3 = horizontally centered.
-Alignment has no effect if the arrangement's width is automatic.
+: Returns a number that encodes how contents of the VerticalScrollArrangement are aligned horizontally.
+ The choices are: 1 = left aligned, 2 = right aligned, 3 = horizontally centered

 {:id="VerticalScrollArrangement.AlignVertical" .number} *AlignVertical*
-: A number that encodes how the contents of the VerticalScrollArrangement are aligned  vertically.
+: Returns a number that encodes how contents of the VerticalScrollArrangement are aligned vertically.
  The choices are: 1 = aligned at the top, 2 = vertically centered, 3 = aligned at the bottom.
  Alignment has no effect if the arrangement's height is automatic.

 {:id="VerticalScrollArrangement.BackgroundColor" .color} *BackgroundColor*
-: Returns the background color of the VerticalScrollArrangement
+: Returns the background color of the VerticalScrollArrangement as an alpha-red-green-blue integer.

 {:id="VerticalScrollArrangement.Height" .number .bo} *Height* : Specifies the vertical height of the VerticalScrollArrangement, measured in pixels.